actuator-finance/Actuator-Docs/docs/faq.md

 ### Why am I not allowed to mint tokens against rewards earned in the final 10% of the stake's life?
 Up to 10% of the rewards for a given stake are reserved in the event the staker fails to end stake on time.
 In which case, the rewards instead go to the user who chooses to end the stake.
 Since HTT holders depend on 'stakeEnd' being invoked in a timely fashion, it's important there is minimal friction to ending a stake in the event the original staker fails to do so.
 10% is chosen as it will very likely offset any gas costs associated with end staking.
 ### Is there a late redemption penalty?
 Similar to HEX stakes, there is a 14-day period where there is no penalty and tokens can be redeemed 1:1 for HEX.
 However, after 14 days you may be subject to penalties.
-Given Hex Time Tokens (HTT) are backed by HEX stakes, any stakes that are not unlocked after 14 days begin incurring penalties (enforced by the HEX protocol) and thus the HTTs may experience depreciation as well.
+Given HEX Time Tokens (HTT) are backed by HEX stakes, any stakes that are not unlocked after 14 days begin incurring penalties (enforced by the HEX protocol) and thus the HTTs may experience depreciation as well.
 The exact amount of penalties will depend on how many underlying stakes are in penalty.
 ### if I only mint and sell a portion of my stake, can I still collect any remaining principal/rewards at end stake?
 Yes, you retain full ownership to any remaining HEX proceeds from your stake assuming you end stake on time.
 <!-- however each day you fail to end stake after maturity, and additional 1% of the stake rewards (up to 10%) goes to the end staker instead of the stake owner.
 This ensure stake owners can still collect their full rewards, while also protecting HTT holders who have claims on the stake's underlying HEX and may need to end stake themselves. -->